CALL US FREE ON

 Takayama, 2 nights

 This morning, we begin our journey towards the majestic Japanese Alps.
 We stop at Matsumoto castle, the oldest existing castle in Japan, for a fabulous photo opportunity and continue to a miso factory, to discover how this staple Japanese food is made.
 Afterwards, enjoy a spectacular journey through the mountains to Takayama.
-Our hotel for the next two nights is the centrally-located Takayama Green Hotel.
+Our hotel for the next two nights is the Takayama Green Hotel, the Hilton Takayama Resort or the Hida Hotel Plaza.
 Alternatively, you may wish to experience a stay in a traditional Japanese inn (a Ryokan) for the evening.

 Included meals: